Britney Spears' wedding dress designer looks back on 25 years of celebrity dresses - ExBulletin

 In a way, she succeeded.
 Photos of the nuptials have been splashed in magazines and on the internet, with Spears’ white silk gown, embroidered train, and floor-sweeping veil in the spotlight.
 Soon more and more of his ready-to-wear items were appearing on celebrity red carpets, and Lhuillier “could sense the momentum” when people finally began to fully understand his French surname – loo-lee. -ei.

-“It helped people figure out how to pronounce our name; it helped hearing it a few times on the (red) carpet.
-It really cemented our name and the idea of Monique Lhuillier and glamor.”
+“It helped people figure out how to pronounce our name; it helped to hear this several times on the (red) carpet.
+It really cemented our name and the idea of Monique Lhuillier and glamor.

 A quarter of a century later